 How Republican Florida Redistricting Map Could Backfire on Trump

-- ▪House Minority Leader Hakeem Jeffries pledged $20 million to legally challenge the map, warning of political consequences for DeSantis and House Republicans.
+- ▪House Minority Leader Hakeem Jeffries pledged $20 million to legally challenge the map, calling it an act of gerrymandering.

 Opening excerpt (first ~120 words) tap to expand

-...By Jesus MesaPolitics ReporterShareNewsweek is a Trust Project memberSee more of our trusted coverage when you search.Prefer Newsweek on Googleto see more of our trusted coverage when you search.Governor Ron DeSantis' new congressional map, drawn in secret and announced on Fox News on Monday morning, is designed to give Republicans up to four additional House seats while reducing Democrats to just four members of Florida's delegation.But the strategy carries a risk: by aggressively targeting Democratic-held districts, Republicans may have weakened some of their own safest seats.The map, expected to pass quickly through the Republican-controlled Legislature, drastically reshuffles Democratic strongholds.
+...By Jesus MesaPolitics ReporterShareNewsweek is a Trust Project memberSee more of our trusted coverage when you search.Prefer Newsweek on Googleto see more of our trusted coverage when you search.Governor Ron DeSantis' new congressional map, drawn in secret and announced on Fox News on Monday morning, is designed to give Republicans up to four additional House seats while reducing Democrats to just four members of Florida's delegation.But the strategy carries a risk.
+By aggressively targeting Democratic-held districts, Republicans may have weakened some of their own safest seats.The map is expected to pass quickly through the Republican-controlled Legislature.
+It dramatically reshuffles Democratic strongholds.

 …